bartekpacia/spitfire/README.md

 # Spitfire
 Top-down shooter I've built to improve my programming skills.
-The code's a little bit mess, I tried to refactor it but without a good result ;P
+The code is a total mess, I tried to refactor it but without a good result ;P

 Do with it whatever you want.